 - A supply of blank graph-grids the driver’s to keep RODS and other related information for at least 8 days.

 There are more than 800 electronic logging devices available in the US market.
 However, the quality offered by providers vary and malfunctions can lead to downtime and additional expenses related to delays in deliveries and penalties.
-Since the authorities do not guarantee that every FMCSA-approved device complies with the technical requirements to keep motor carriers compliant, it is advisable to invest some time in choosing reliable elogs.
+Since authorities do not independently verify every device on the FMCSA’s registration list, taking the time to read user reviews could help in choosing reliable elogs.

 HOS247 ELD for Commercial Drivers